Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves the entire knowledge graph with entities, observations, and relations.
-It uses a specific verb and resource, and distinguishes itself from sibling tools like search_nodes.
+Description clearly states it retrieves the entire knowledge graph with all entities, observations, and relations.
+This distinguishes it from sibling tools like search_nodes (filtered) and create/delete operations (mutating).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.